Table of Contents

 A Numbered Process: How to Get Covered

-Getting health insurance in Dubai follows a defined process: confirm visa Sponsorship, define coverage scope, select a Licensed Plan, Submit of the following Documents, Verify Active Status, and collect Your Insurance Card.
-Each step opens the next, skipping any one of them stalls the entire process
+Getting health insurance in Dubai follows a defined sequence: confirm visa sponsorship, define coverage scope, select a licensed plan, submit documents, verify active status, and collect your insurance card.
+Each step opens the next - skipping any one of them stalls the entire process.

-• Step 6 - Collect Your Insurance Card: the physical card is issued within three to five business days; keep the insurer's emergency contact number separately
+Step 6 - Collect your insurance card.
+The physical card is issued within three to five business days.
+Save the insurer's 24-hour emergency contact number separately in your phone - you will need it before the card arrives.